 Employers are finding it increasingly difficult to fill their blue-collar job openings.
 The Covid-19 pandemic and the Great Resignation have contributed to this hiring shortage, but attracting and retaining skilled blue-collar workers was an issue even previously.

-With older workers retiring and many younger workers opting for four-year degrees or white-collar work, companies need to adjust their traditional hiring methods.
+With older workers retiring and many younger workers opting for four-year degrees or white-collar work, companies need to adjust their blue-collar recruitment strategies.

 Masons arguably have more high-level skills than a white-collar data-entry clerk.

 Although some blue-collar jobs pay low wages, many blue-collar workers are experiencing a job wage boom due to a tightening labor market and employee upskilling to meet growing technological advancements.

 The blue-collar job market faces several challenges.
 Locating skilled talent is chief among them.

 According to the Adecco Group, it is now harder to find blue-collar employees than white-collar employees.
 For example, 80% of construction firms report they have a hard time filling hourly craft positions.

 Keeping skilled talent is also a concern for employers.
 Many workers are leaving their blue-collar jobs to move to lower-cost cities, pursue degrees, or transition to new-collar jobs – tech jobs that don’t require a degree.

 According to Deloitte, only about a quarter of workers (27%) strongly agree that employers are making progress when hiring for skills and investing in employee development.
 More than half of workers (64%) say they would be more likely to join and remain at an organization that values their growth and offers skills training.